The Prix Galien Africa Charter

 The announcement of the results will take place no later than the first two weeks of November of the competition year.

-The award ceremony will take place in Dakar, during the Galien Forum Africa scheduled for December of each year.
+The awards ceremony will take place in Dakar (Senegal), during the Galien Forum Africa scheduled in the last quarter of each year.

 Article 15.- The jury is sovereign.